kuff/discordify/README.md

 Following is a short tutorial on how to spin up your own instance of the bot. however, in order to run, the bot requires some credentials - more specifically a **Discord bot token** as well as the **id** of the bot user and a **YouTube api key**.

 1. A **Discord bot token** is optained by creating a new app on the [Discord app dashboard](https://discordapp.com/developers/applications) and then registering the app as a Bot User.
+Remember to also subscribe the bot to the various [Privilidged Gateway Intents](https://cdn.discordapp.com/attachments/769862166131245066/770741048577622096/image0.png)!
 2. The **id** of the bot user can then also be copy-pasted from the Discord app dashboard.
 3. A **YouTube API v3 key** can be optained for free by logging in to the [Google API Dashboard](https://console.cloud.google.com/apis) and registering a new project.
 After this, YouTube API v3 can be found under the "Library" tab on the left hand side, where you can choose to generate a new api key.